Learn. Create.

 Impact This Giving Tuesday

 Join the movement of generosity!
-Support DATV on Giving Tuesday (November 28th) and help us serve as a community forum to empower all citizens to learn, create, and express their ideas through electronic media.
+Support DATV on Giving Tuesday (November 28th) and help us serve as a community forum to empower all people to learn, create, and express their ideas through electronic media.
 Your contribution fuels our mission and empowers our community.

 Your support makes all the difference.
 Share the cause: #SupportDATV